 ETP (Death benefit) - Code N

-This is a death benefit payment directly to a non-dependant of the deceased employee.
+It is a death benefit payment directly to a non-dependant of the deceased employee.
 A non-dependant is a person who is not a dependant of the deceased and not a trustee of the deceased estate.

 ETP (Death benefit) - Code T